Role

 I looked at it through a Jobs-to-be-Done lens: the guest needs to confirm attendance quickly and have a voice over their needs.
 The organiser needs to know precisely who's coming, with whom, and what arrangements to make, without chasing anyone.
 A static, one-size-fits-all form wasn't serving either.

 Hypothesis: if the form inherits the event's characteristics automatically and collects the right information upfront, both the experience and the logistics take care of themselves.
+The wireframes below are where that thinking started.

 DESIGN DECISIONS